 In a second bowl, combine the parsley, lemon zest, capers, and olives, then add two-thirds of this mixture to the saute pan with the cherry tomatoes, sugar and caraway seeds, and cook for two minutes more, stirring often.

 Add the vegetable stock and bring up to a simmer.
 Turn the heat to medium, and leave to cook, undisturbed, for 12-15 minutes, until the liquid has evaporated and the cherry tomatoes are soft.
-While the sauce cooks, cook a pasta of your choice according to directions.
+While the sauce cooks, cook any pasta of your choice according to directions.
 Feel free to use either dry or fresh noodles here, being sure to budget the appropriate time for either (we love this recipe with fresh pasta like the fresh orecchiette shown here, but you can use anything on hand, dry or fresh).

 Toss the sauce with cooked pasta of your choice until well mixed.
 Stir in the remaining parsley mixture, drizzle with the remaining two tablespoons of oil, and garnish with the fried Kabuli Chickpeas and a good grind of pepper.
 Serve piping hot.